digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/console.rst

 configuration directives to be accessible.

-Some operations are available on both types of nodes, whereas some operations are specific to either participant nodes or synchronizers.
+Some operations are available on both types of nodes, whereas some operations are specific to either participant nodes or sync domains.
 For consistency, we organize the manual by node type, which means that some commands will appear twice.
 However, the detailed explanations are only given within the participant documentation.

 .. _canton_remote_console: